EngagingInnovation/rapid-development-aws-web-apps/Website/README.md

 For this template, we are _not_ creating logs.
 CloudFront does provide a hook for logging.
 The logs are written to an S3 bucket.
 There isn't a convenient way to read these files in real-time without creating a lot of additional component parts.
 For a development or testing phase, a system could be built that forwards the logs from S3 into a CloudWatch Logging group, in which the logs could then be read and searched conveniently.
 Once a project gets into a production stage, often there are enterprise systems like Splunk, Data Dog or other observability tools that come into play.

 ## How To
 Once you have downloaded this template to your local workspace, and have confirmed you have the proper command line tools in place, we're ready to run this!
+Using the Command Line / Terminal application on your computer, locate the this directory (specifically the one that includes the Makefile) and you can execute the following commands.

 ### build
-Run `make build` from the same directory as the Makefile to compile the React website and to run the initial Terraform commands.
+Run `make build` to compile the React website and to run the initial Terraform commands.
 Terraform checks for an existing state file, with the current infrastructure state on AWS, and creates a plan for the resources that need to be added, modified or deleted.
 The React build compiles the components into web optimized files, complete with proper linking between files.

 ### deploy
 Run `make deploy` to execute the Terraform plan, which updates the AWS environment according to the plan created in the 'build' phase.
 This deploy step also pushes the React web files into the S3 bucket